-All students and every paid part-time, full-time, and intermittent employee receive an annual notice in an University-wide email that informs them of the Annual Security Report, a brief description of its contents, information regarding the availability of the report on the Internet, and the electronic address to access the report.
-Additionally, notices regarding the existence of the Annual Security Report, a brief description of its contents, information regarding the availability of the report on the Internet with the electronic address to access the report, and a statement on how to obtain a paper copy, if desired, are provided to prospective students and employees.
+All students and every paid part-time, full-time, and intermittent employee receive an annual notice in a University-wide email that informs them of the Annual Security Report, a brief description of its contents, information regarding the availability of the report online, and the electronic address to access the report.
+Additionally, notices regarding the existence of the Annual

+Security Report, a brief description of its contents, information regarding the availability of the report on the Internet with the electronic address to access the report, and a statement on how to obtain a paper copy, if desired, are provided to prospective students and employees.

-To comply with the federal law, the Clery Director and the University Police Department collects, crime statistics from local police agencies, by providing the addresses of non-campus housing; non-campus property either owned or controlled by the university; public property within and immediately adjacent to campus and the core campus.
+To comply with federal law, the Clery Director and the CSUF PD collect crime statistics from local police agencies, by providing the addresses of non-campus housing; non-campus property either owned or controlled by the university; public property within and immediately adjacent to campus and the core campus.
 All policy references in this Annual Security Report apply to the following locations:

-- California State University Fullerton Main Campus - Desert Studies Center, Zzyzx, San Bernardino, California - Grand Central Arts Center, Santa Ana, California
+- California State University Fullerton Main Campus - Desert Studies Center, Zzyzx, San Bernardino, California - Grand Central Arts Center, Santa Ana, California - Irvine Center, Irvine, California Closed in June 2021 - Garden Grove Center, Garden Grove, California Cal State Fullerton's lease ended on July 30, 2020

-A copy of this report is available electronically at https://police.fullerton.edu/reports/.
-Hard copies are also available upon request at the Dean of Students Office, at 800 N. State College Boulevard, located in the Titan Student Union Suite 243, or by calling (657) 278-3211.
+The ASR is posted and available electronically on the CSUF PD website (police.fullerton.edu) under the Reports tab.
+Hard copies are also available upon request at the CSUF Police Department at 800 N. State College Boulevard, at the corner of Gymnasium Drive and State College Blvd., or by calling (657) 278-4308.

-Clery Crime Statistics 2019 to 2021
+Clery Crime Statistics 2020 to 2022

-FULLERTON MAIN CAMPUS CLERY CRIME STATISTICS 2019 - 2021
+FULLERTON MAIN CAMPUS CLERY CRIME STATISTICS 2020 - 2022